-COAST promotes a healthy lifestyle, and recommends that even a mile walk (average about 15 minutes of time) is worth it to leave your car in the driveway.
-You can also ride a bike to a stop, and either bring it with you on the rack (see above), or lock it at the stop.
+COAST promotes a healthy lifestyle, and recommends that even a mile walk (averaging about 15 minutes of time) is worth it to leave your car in the driveway.
+You can also ride a bike to a stop, and either bring it with you on the rack (see above) or lock it at the stop.
 Many of our major stops have bike storage racks.

 Another option that many people take advantage of is a combination of using Park & Ride style transportation and/or carpooling.
 Perhaps you can get a ride (or provide one) with a neighbor who is going the same direction as you.
 You could get to a central bus stop and finish your trip using COAST.
 Another option is to drive to one of the Park & Ride style parking lots and use the bus the rest of the way.
 For example, if you live in Barrington but work in Dover, it might be helpful to drive into Dover and park your car at the Exit 9 Park & Ride and take Route 33 into town.

-All COAST buses are fully compliant with the ADA.
-Every bus has a working accessible lift for anyone who has difficulty boarding or exiting the bus, whether that person uses a wheelchair or walker, or simply cannot climb steps.
+All COAST buses are fully compliant with the Americans with Disabilities Act (ADA).
+Every bus has a working accessible ramp or lift for anyone who has difficulty boarding or exiting the bus, whether that person uses a wheelchair or walker or simply cannot climb steps.
 Most newer COAST buses, especially on the high-volume routes, are "low-floor" and require only a single step into the bus.
 These buses can also "kneel", meaning the front of the bus lowers while stopped so you don't have to climb up into the bus.
-COAST buses are all capable of carrying two passengers using wheelchairs.
+All COAST buses are capable of carrying two passengers using wheelchairs.
 We cannot require anyone to transfer to a regular seat.

-COAST provides paratransit service which complements our bus routes.
-If you have a disability that prevents you from independently getting to a bus stop, riding the bus, navigating the route, or identifying the bus you need, you may qualify for this paratransit/ADA service.
-Please call for more details: 603-743-5777 extension 107 (TDD: 800-735-2964).
+COAST provides ADA paratransit service which complements our bus routes.
+If you have a disability that prevents you from independently getting to a bus stop, riding the bus, navigating the route or identifying the bus you need, you may qualify for this service.
+Please call for more details: 603-743-5777 ext.
+107 (TDD: 800-735-2964).

 Call our dispatcher at (603) 743-5777 (press 1 for dispatch).
 We'll need to know what you lost, when you think you lost it, and what bus route you were on.
 If we've found it, we can hold it for you to pick up at our office.
 However, COAST claims no responsibility for lost items.
 Please check for belongings around your seat before you leave the bus.